fastai/fastai/README.md

 ## Contributing

-After you clone this repository, please run `nbdev_install_git_hooks` in your terminal.
-This sets up git hooks, which clean up the notebooks to remove the extraneous stuff stored in the notebooks (e.g. which cells you ran) which causes unnecessary merge conflicts.
+After you clone this repository, make sure you have run `nbdev_install_hooks` in your terminal.
+This install Jupyter and git hooks to automatically clean, trust, and fix merge conflicts in notebooks.

-Before submitting a PR, check that the local library and notebooks match.
-The script `nbdev_diff_nbs` can let you know if there is a difference between the local library and the notebooks.

--   If you made a change to the notebooks in one of the exported cells, you can export it to the library with `nbdev_build_lib` or `make fastai`.
--   If you made a change to the library, you can export it back to the notebooks with `nbdev_update_lib`.
+After making changes in the repo, you should run `nbdev_prepare` and make additional and necessary changes in order to pass all the tests.

 ## Docker Containers